Lior20/GstSaver/README.md

 ```

 ## Usage
-Run the program with the following command-line arguments:
+To execute the program, please navigate to the directory containing the executable file and run the program with the following command-line arguments:

 ```bash
 # Run with default settings